odoo/odoo-ls/server/error_code.md

 The symbol you used as a base class is not a class, or not evaluated to a class.
 Be sure that the symbol is refering to a valid python class.

+### OLS20004

+"Failed to evaluate XXXX".
+The extension failed to evaluate a symbol.
+This occurs more specificaly when the extension detect a loop in the imports.
+If your code is working fine, it can happen if you use too many "import *" that can break the extension flow for now.

 ### OLS20201

 "The active key is deprecated".